FREQUENCY: Very rare

 shells and seal themselves up, giving

-them an armor class of 2 all around.
+them an AC of 2 all around.

-Physical attacks on a creature not sealed
+Physical attacks on a creature NOT sealed

-up are 50% likely to strike the ammonite’s shell (AC2), 45% likely
+up are 50% likely to strike the ammonite’s

-to strike the
+shell (AC2), 45% likely to strike the

 soft body or tentacles (AC8), and 5%